Music Therapy class

 - Interview with the music therapy faculty, during which we will ask you to sing one song while accompanying yourself on guitar and one song while accompanying yourself on piano.
 Students who have not yet learned to play guitar only sing and play one song with piano accompaniment.

-- Entrance exams covering music theory, music history, and music therapy: See the School of Music’s Auditions & Admissions page as well as the Graduate Dates & Resources page.
+- Music therapy area entrance exams covering music theory, aural skills, and music therapy: See the School of Music’s Auditions & Admissions page as well as the Graduate Dates & Resources page.
 Be sure to read the specific requirements for music therapy entrance exams carefully.

 Interviews and entrance exams for students applying for admission will take place on the UK School of Music audition weekends.
-Please email Dr. Yinger to confirm the date for your interview and entrance exams.
+Please email either Dr. Yinger or Dr. Reschke-Hernandez to confirm the date for your interview and entrance exams.